 The allocation workflow is rules-based, which means that Visa will automatically render a decision on the dispute and merchants have only 30 days and certain conditions under which they can challenge the decision.

-This is the pre-arbitration phase under allocation, even though it’s the merchant’s first opportunity to represent the charge.
+This is considered the pre-arbitration phase under allocation, even though it’s the merchant’s first opportunity to represent the charge.

 Under the collaboration workflow, the merchant can submit evidence in representment once they receive notification of the dispute.
 If the issuer declines the representment, pre-arbitration is the next phase in the process, in which the acquirer can choose either to give up on fighting the dispute or request arbitration from the card network.
 The collaboration workflow closely resembles Mastercard’s process for all chargebacks.